 Brud Sanderson, PE

-Brud Sanderson, a principal at Stevens & Associates and civil and structural engineer, has a strong knowledge of structural design, environmental and civil engineering, and construction administration.
+S&A principal Brud Sanderson is a civil and structural engineer.
+He possesses a strong knowledge of structural design, environmental and civil engineering, and construction administration.
 Brud’s experience includes site planning, roadway design, sewer and water system design, and drainage and grading design.
-His recent projects have included everything from site design of multifamily, affordable housing developments, and a high-tech industrial business campus to construction review for a mountain resort.
+His recent projects have included everything from site design of multifamily, affordable housing developments and a high-tech industrial business campus, to construction review for a mountain resort.
 Brud also performs structural assessments of historic buildings and has been involved in the renovation of several buildings damaged by fire.

 Hamilton Hodgman, PE

-Hamilton (Ham) Hodgman has worked as a civil engineer in Vermont, North Carolina, and South Carolina for over a decade.
+Ham Hodgman has worked as a civil engineer in Vermont, North Carolina, and South Carolina for over 20 years.
 His work has included schematic design, design development, state and local permitting, and construction phases for residential and commercial construction.
 He is well-versed in public presentations and client relations.
 In addition to his civil engineering and design work, Ham has extensive experience providing construction services, including technical review, geotechnical engineering, inspections, and materials testing on projects for industrial, institutional, and commercial facilities clients.